 - Transparent Bridges:- These are the bridge in which the stations are completely unaware of the bridge’s existence i.e. whether or not a bridge is added or deleted from the network, reconfiguration of the stations is unnecessary.
 These bridges make use of two processes i.e. bridge forwarding and bridge learning.

-- Source Routing Bridges:- In these bridges, routing operation is performed by source station and the frame specifies which route to follow.
-The host can discover frame by sending a special frame called discovery frame, which spreads through the entire network using all possible paths to destination.
+- Source Routing Bridges:- In these bridges, routing operation is performed by the source station and the frame specifies which route to follow.
+The host can discover the frame by sending a special frame called the discovery frame, which spreads through the entire network using all possible paths to the destination.

 4. Switch – A switch is a multiport bridge with a buffer and a design that can boost its efficiency(a large number of ports imply less traffic) and performance.
 A switch is a data link layer device.
-The switch can perform error checking before forwarding data, that makes it very efficient as it does not forward packets that have errors and forward good packets selectively to correct port only.
-In other words, switch divides collision domain of hosts, but broadcast domain remains same.
+The switch can perform error checking before forwarding data, which makes it very efficient as it does not forward packets that have errors and forward good packets selectively to the correct port only.
+In other words, the switch divides the collision domain of hosts, but the broadcast domain remains the same.

 5. Routers – A router is a device like a switch that routes data packets based on their IP addresses.
-Router is mainly a Network Layer device.
-Routers normally connect LANs and WANs together and have a dynamically updating routing table based on which they make decisions on routing the data packets.
-Router divide broadcast domains of hosts connected through it.
+The router is mainly a Network Layer device.
+Routers normally connect LANs and WANs and have a dynamically updating routing table based on which they make decisions on routing the data packets.
+The router divides the broadcast domains of hosts connected through it.

-6. Gateway – A gateway, as the name suggests, is a passage to connect two networks together that may work upon different networking models.
-They basically work as the messenger agents that take data from one system, interpret it, and transfer it to another system.
+6. Gateway – A gateway, as the name suggests, is a passage to connect two networks that may work upon different networking models.
+They work as messenger agents that take data from one system, interpret it, and transfer it to another system.
 Gateways are also called protocol converters and can operate at any network layer.
 Gateways are generally more complex than switches or routers.
 A gateway is also called a protocol converter.

-7. Brouter – It is also known as bridging router is a device which combines features of both bridge and router.
-It can work either at data link layer or at network layer.
-Working as router, it is capable of routing packets across networks and working as bridge, it is capable of filtering local area network traffic.
+7. Brouter – It is also known as the bridging router is a device that combines features of both bridge and router.
+It can work either at the data link layer or a network layer.
+Working as a router, it is capable of routing packets across networks and working as the bridge, it is capable of filtering local area network traffic.